lowrycito/handbook/pages/study-manual-general-handbook-18-priesthood-ordinances-and-blessings.md

 Under the bishopric’s guidance, the ward mission leader (if one is called) or the member of the elders quorum presidency who leads missionary work in the ward plans and conducts baptismal services for converts.
+He also plans the confirmation of converts if they will not be confirmed in sacrament meeting.
-They coordinate with the full-time missionaries.
+He coordinates with the full-time missionaries.

 18.7.3